bbqw-ng/codefest2023-r/README.md

 We wanted to improve upon many of the modern-day scheduling and calendar softwares using artificial intelligence (how cool would that be!).
 This program could be implemented to schedules that deal more with the software development industry.
-A user can create a "post" on a calendar, and they can add "tags" which pertains to the decision nodes on our decision tree model (see below)
+A user can create a "post" on a calendar, and they can add "tags" which pertains to the decision nodes on our decision tree model (see below).
+After each meeting, an e-mail would be sent to every participant attached with a survey asking "Could this meeting have been summarized in an e-mail?
+(Yes/No)".
+Then, the survey data would be accumulated into a .csv alongside the rest of our category data from the scheduling system.

-### Real-World Use

-There are many complaints of workers having many "useless meanings" in the tech and corporate industry throughout the course of their career.

 ### Images
 ![yLEa6QAAAABJRU5ErkJggg](https://user-images.githubusercontent.com/110130404/224533710-bdf3785b-ab87-4a7f-81b0-b724c62c2722.png)